goauthentik/authentik/website/integrations/services/awx-tower/index.md

 }
 ```

-In the **SAML Enabled Identity Providers** paste the following configuration:
+Paste the following configuration into the SAML Enabled Identity Providers:
 ```json
 {
     "authentik": {